-Our analysis reveals that the majority of the protocols in the standard ensure weak entity authentication.
+Using SCYTHER, we performed protocol analysis with respect to aliveness and agreement.
+Our analysis reveals that the majority of the protocols in the standard ensure agreement on the exchanged data items.
 However, we also found attacks on five protocols and two protocol variants.
 These attacks fall into the following categories: role-mixup attacks, type flaw attacks, multiple-role TTP attacks, and reflection attacks.
-In all cases, when an agent finishes his role of the protocol, the protocol has not been executed as expected, which can lead the agent to proceed on false assumptions about the state of the other involved agents.
+In all cases, when an agent finishes his role of the protocol, the protocol has not been executed as expected.
+This can lead the agent to proceed with false assumptions about the state of the other involved agents.

 In Table 2 we list the attacks we found using SCYTHER.
-The rows list the protocols, the properties violated, and any additional assumptions required for the attacks.
-We have omitted in the table all attacks that are necessarily entailed by the attacks listed.
-For example, since 9798-2-5 does not satisfy aliveness from B's perspective, it also does not satisfy any stronger properties such as (weak) agreement.
+The table lists the protocols, the properties violated, and any additional assumptions required for the attacks.
+We have omitted in the table all attacks that are entailed by the attacks listed.
+For example, since 9798-2-5 does not satisfy aliveness from B's perspective, it also does not satisfy any stronger properties such as non-injective agreement.
 We now describe the classes of attacks in more detail.